Genocides in history (World War I through World War II): Pogroms against Jews

-Decossackization
+Decossackisation

 During the Russian Civil War the Bolsheviks engaged in a genocidal campaign against the Don Cossacks.
 University of York Russian specialist Shane O'Rourke states that "ten thousand Cossacks were systematically slaughtered in a few weeks in January 1919" and he also states that this mass-slaughter "was one of the main factors which led to the disappearance of the Cossacks as a nation."
 The late Alexander Nikolaevich Yakovlev, head of the Presidential Committee for the Rehabilitation of Victims of Political Repression, notes that "hundreds of thousands of Cossacks were killed".
 Historian Robert Gellately claims that "the most reliable estimates indicate that between 300,000 and 500,000 were killed or deported in 1919–20" out of a population of around three million.

 Peter Holquist states that the overall number of executions which were carried out is difficult to establish.
 In some regions hundreds were executed.
 In Khoper, the tribunal was very active, with a one-month total of 226 executions.
 The Tsymlianskaia tribunal oversaw the execution of over 700 people.
 The Kotel'nikovo tribunal executed 117 in early May and nearly 1,000 were executed overall.
 Others were not quite as active.
 The Berezovskaia tribunal made a total of twenty arrests in a community of 13,500 people.
-Holquist also notes that some of White reports of Red atrocities in the Don were consciously scripted for agitation purposes.
+Holquist also notes that some of the White reports of Red atrocities in the Don were consciously scripted for agitation purposes.
 In one example, an insurgent leader reported that 140 were executed in Bokovskaia, but later provided a different account, according to which only eight people in Bokovskaia were sentenced to death, and the authorities did not manage to carry these sentences out.
 This same historian emphasises he is "not seeking to downplay or dismiss very real executions by the Soviets".

 Research by Pavel Polian from the Russian Academy of Sciences on the subject of forced migrations in Russia shows that more than 45,000 Cossacks were deported from the Terek province to Ukraine.
 Their land was distributed among pro-soviet Cossacks and Chechens.

+Ingrian Finns

+The genocide of the Ingrian Finns (Inkeriläisten kansanmurha) was a series of events triggered by the Russian Revolution in the 20th century, in which the Soviet Union deported, imprisoned and killed Ingrians and destroyed their culture.
+In the process, Ingria, in the historical sense of the word, ceased to exist.
+Before the persecution there were 140,000 to 160,000 Ingrians in Russia and today approximately 19,000 (including several thousand repatriated since 1990.).